Meet the Board

 Dr Anita Rees graduated from the University of Wales, Aberystwyth, with a History degree.
 Her research interest for Ph.D. was on 18th century politics.

-Dr Rees became a member of the EWC Initial Teacher Education Accreditation Board in 2017.
+Anita became a member of the ITE Accreditation Board in 2017.

 Catherine joined Estyn in 2009 and was involved in a wide range of inspection and thematic work relating to secondary and primary schools and further education.
-Prior to her appointment as Assistant Director, she was sector lead inspector for secondary schools.
+Before being appointed as Assistant Director, she was sector lead inspector for secondary schools.
 Catherine attended Ysgol Gyfun Gymraeg Glantaf, the University of Manchester, and the University of Oxford, Department for Education.
 Previously, Catherine worked in schools in the West Midlands and South Wales.

-Catherine became a member of the EWC Initial Teacher Education Accreditation Board in 2017.
+Catherine became a member of the ITE Accreditation Board in 2017.

-Richard moved to Blaenau Gwent County Borough Council. as Senior Advisor, before being appointed Assistant Director of Education.
-Following regional re-organisation in 2012, Richard moved to the EAS Consortium with responsibility on the Speech Language Therapy (SLT) for the Welsh-medium sector.
-Two years later, Richard set up Erwlas Educational Consulting, and assumed consultancy roles for both the EAS and the Central South Consortium, working primarily as a Challenge Advisor.
+Richard moved to Blaenau Gwent County Borough Council as Senior Advisor, before being appointed Assistant Director of Education.
+In 2012, Richard moved to the EAS Consortium with responsibility on the Speech Language Therapy (SLT) for the Welsh-medium sector.
+Richard set up Erwlas Educational Consulting in 2014, and assumed consultancy roles for both the EAS and the Central South Consortium, working primarily as a Challenge Advisor.